 Use our NAICS Code Lookup finder to get the correct NAICS code for any business.

-The NAICS coding system is used to classify businesses by industry.
-NAICS (pronounced as “nakes”) code was created by the federal and statistical governments of the US, Canada, and Mexico.
+The NAICS coding system is used for classifying business establishments by industry.
+NAICS (pronounced as “nakes”) code was first created by the federal statistical agencies of the US, Canada, and Mexico for the purpose of evaluating and publishing statistical data related to the US’s business economy.

-NAICS codes provide businesses with tools to quickly and accurately conduct research on specific industries.
-Locate and choose the proper NAICS code by using our NAICS Code Lookup tool that best represents your company:
+NAICS codes provide businesses with tools to quickly and accurately conduct research into the business statistics of specific industries.
+You can locate and choose the proper NAICS code that best represents your company by using our NAICS Code Lookup tool.

-NAICS codes depend on what industry your business is in.
-For example, if your conducting business in the finance, insurance, and real estate sector, you’ll find these business codes:
+The NAICS codes you’ll need will depend on the industry in which your business operates.
+For example, if you’re conducting business in the finance, insurance, or real estate sector, one of the following business codes will likely apply:

-Use our tool to help you make informed business decisions.
-Our tool provides accurate information related to a specific niche or industry.
+Using our tool can help you make informed business decisions as it provides accurate and up-to-date information related to all specific niches and industries.

 How to Use NAICS Code Lookup

-NAICS codes are self-assigned; this means that no one assigns you a NAICS code.
-It’s up to you to figure out and get one for your business especially if it’s a requirement in your state.
+NAICS codes are self-assigned, which means that no one will give one to you.
+Instead it’s up to you to figure out which ones apply to your business and obtain them — especially if it’s a requirement in your state.

 Step 1: Do a NAICS Code Lookup